drndr/multilabel-text-clf/gMLP/README.md

-# Bag-of-Words vs. Graph vs. Sequence in Text Classification: Questioning the Necessity of Text-Graphs and the Surprising Strength of a Wide MLP -- Code for Experiments

-This folder contains our implementation of the gMLP/aMLP model based on the paper [Pay Attention to MLPs](https://arxiv.org/abs/2105.08050)
+This folder contains our implementation of the gMLP/aMLP model based on the paper [Pay Attention to MLPs](https://arxiv.org/abs/2105.08050) for single-label and multi-label text classification.

 ## Get up and running

-1. Download the data folder from serverc and make sure that the data is placed into a subfolders `./data/multi_label_data` and `./data/single_label_datasets` accordingly.
+1. Make sure that the datasets are placed into a subfolders `./data/multi_label_data` and `./data/single_label_datasets`.

 2. Check for dependencies `numpy`, `torch`, `transformers`, `pandas`, `nltk`, `sklearn`, `einops` and `matplotlib`